drivendataorg/deon/docs/docs/index.md

   -l, --checklist PATH  Override default checklist file with a path to a custom
                         checklist.yml file.
   -f, --format TEXT     Output format.
 Default is "markdown".
 Can be one of
-                        [rmarkdown, markdown, rst, jupyter, html, ascii].
+                        [ascii, html, jupyter, markdown, rmarkdown, rst].
                         Ignored and file extension used if --output is passed.
   -o, --output PATH     Output file path.
-Extension can be one of [.rmd, .md,
+Extension can be one of [.txt, .html,
-                        .rst, .ipynb, .html, .txt] The checklist is appended if the file exists.
+                        .ipynb, .md, .rmd, .rst] The checklist is appended if the file exists.
   -c, --clipboard       Whether or not to copy the output to the clipboard.
   -w, --overwrite       Overwrite output file if it exists.